 Serves – 7 people

-Here’s what you need for this recipe:
+Here’s what we need for this recipe:

 Add the onion, asparagus, red pepper, and mushrooms to a heated olive oil in a large sauté pan.
 Cook for around 15 minutes, stirring constantly.
 Then, add the minced garlic and cook for a minute.
-Finally, make sure you mix well everything.
+Finally, make sure to mix well everything.